 The beaches on Barbados can be divided into their coastal locations: the north, south, east, and west coasts.
 In some areas of the island, especially in the northern regions, coral and sandstone cliffs come straight up out of the ocean and can reach several hundred feet in height.
 In the south and west, cliffs of 50 to 100 feet rise and fall along the coast, separated by small sandy beaches and bays.
 Coral formations along the coastlines of large and small beaches often interrupt the flowing sands.
 The soft coral rocks that have been weathered by the ocean surf form what looks like abstract sculptures posing along the beach.

-One beach where you may find people snorkeling is Mullins Beach.
+A nice beach where snorkeling is a popular is Mullins Beach.
 Mullins Beach is an easily accessible beach with a large parking area across the street.
 Signage on Highway 1B directs drivers and pedestrians to the main beach area.

 |Accra Beach||2.8 mi.
 Southeast of Central Bridgetown||South|

 |Barclays Park Beach||2.1 mi.
 Northwest of Central Bathsheba||North East|

 |Batts Rock Beach||2.7 mi.
 North-Northwest of Central Bridgetown||South West|

 |Brandons Beach||1.4 mi.
 North-Northwest of Downtown Bridgetown||South West|

 |Brighton Beach||2.0 mi.
 North-Northwest of Downtown Bridgetown||South West|